EFForg/cryptobot-email/doc/getting_started/tails.md

+---
-# Using OpenPGP in Tails
+title: Using OpenPGP in Tails
+---

 Coming soon.